 Description of Data: The data on students' satisfaction ratings on library facilities at the college shows that the facility is providing remarkable satisfaction to the graduates.
-Majority of the graduates, i.e., 13 out of 46, have marked four stars to show adequate satisfaction with this facility.
-A slightly smaller number of graduates, i.e., 11, has marked five stars to this facility.
+More than 24-Tracer Study Report one-third of all graduates, i.e., 24 out of 60, have marked four stars to show middling satisfaction with this facility.
+The second-largest number of graduates, i.e., 21, has marked five stars to this facility.
 The third-largest number of graduates, i.e., 8, marked three stars.
-A small number of students have either declined to comment or marked merely two and one stars.
+A small number of students have either declined to comment or marked merely three and one stars.
 Thus, the graduates seem to be just satisfied with the library facility. (see Figure 10).